erfianugrah/image-resizer/README.md

 https://example.com/image.jpg?width=auto
 ```

-This uses client hints, CF-Device-Type, or User-Agent detection (in that order) to serve:
+This uses a sophisticated priority system to determine the optimal image width:

+1. **Client hints**: For browsers that support client hints, we pass `width=auto` directly to Cloudflare's Image Resizing
+2. **CF-Device-Type**: For browsers without client hints but with Cloudflare's device detection:
-- Mobile: 320px
+   - Mobile: 480px (480p)
-- Tablet: 768px
+   - Tablet: 720px (720p)
-- Desktop: 960px
-- Large Desktop: 1200px
+   - Desktop: 1080px (1080p)
+3. **User-Agent analysis**: For browsers without the above, as a last resort

 ### Setting Up Client Hints